AdguardTeam/AdguardKnowledgeBase/04.android/06.solving-problems/13.firefox-certificates/docs.en.md

         - docs
 ---

 Different versions of Firefox browser require different approaches for AdGuard to perform [HTTPS filtering](https://kb.adguard.com/en/general/https-filtering).
 Most of the time this happens in Firefox versions older than v81.1.1.
-To solve this issue, try Method 1 described below.
-It also works with nightly– and beta– version of browser.
+To solve this issue, try Method 1 described below  (it works with nightly– and beta–versions of the browser).

 ### Enabling access to certificates installed on device

 #### Method 1 (Certificate located in the User store)

+>This method will only work in [Beta or Nightly](https://www.mozilla.org/firefox/channel/android/) versions of the browser, as regular versions of Firefox don't have `about:config` anymore.

-To make the **latest stable** version of Firefox trust user certificates, make sure it updated to v81.1.1 or above.
-As an alternative you may install nightly- or beta-version.
-After that you need to toggle the hidden option in the browser itself:
+To make Firefox trust user certificates, you need to toggle the hidden option in the browser itself:

 1. Run the browser;
 2. Navigate to **about:config** page;
 3. Type **root** in the search field;
-4. Locate the option “security.enterprise_roots.enabled” and toggle it, making it **true**.
+4. Locate the option `security.enterprise_roots.enabled` and toggle it, making it **true**.

 #### Method 2 (Certificate located in the System store)